Confronting Reward Overoptimization for Diffusion Models: A Perspective of Inductive and Primacy Biases: Empirical Evaluations

 \subsection{Reward Overoptimization and Generalization}

-\textbf{Cross-reward generalization.} To quantitatively assess reward overoptimization, we introduce cross-reward generalization, where a model finetuned on one reward function is evaluated against another out-of-domain reward function.
-In Figure~\ref{cross}, TDPO and TDPO-R exhibit superior performance in three sets of cross-reward generalization evaluation with different reward functions, compared to DDPO and AlignProp, demonstrating the generalization ability of our methods to out-of-domain rewards.
+\textbf{Cross-reward generalization.} To quantitatively assess reward overoptimization, we introduce cross-reward generalization, where the model is evaluated against out-of-domain reward functions after being finetuned on a specific reward function.
+As shown in Figure~\ref{cross}, the X-axis represents the training objective reward, while the Y-axis represents the evaluation score calculated by out-of-domain reward functions.
+Reward overoptimization typically leads to a decline or slow rise in the evaluation score as the training reward increases.
+In Figure~\ref{cross}, TDPO and TDPO-R exhibit superior performance in three sets of cross-reward evaluations compared to DDPO and AlignProp, demonstrating the effectiveness of our methods in mitigating reward overoptimization.

-\textbf{Generalization to unseen prompts.} In Figure~\ref{unseen}, we show that the generalization abilities of TDPO and TDPO-R extend to out-of-domain text prompts that are not seen by the models during the finetuning process, which further demonstrates their robust capabilities in mitigating reward overoptimization.
-Implementation details and more evaluation results of unseen prompts are provided in Appendix~\ref{appendix:unseen}.
+\textbf{Generalization to unseen prompts.} As shown in Figure~\ref{unseen}, TDPO and TDPO-R maintain their superior performance of cross-reward generalization even on novel text prompts unseen during the finetuning process, which further emphasizes their effectiveness and robustness against reward overoptimization.
+Implementation details and more evaluation results on unseen prompts are provided in Appendix~\ref{appendix:unseen}.

-\textbf{Effects of neuron states.} As mentioned in Section~\ref{section:4.2}, we investigate the effects of neuron states on reward overoptimizaiton by comparing TDPO-R and its variants with different reset strategies.
+\textbf{Effects of neuron states.} As mentioned in Section~\ref{section:4.2}, we investigate the effects of neuron states on reward overoptimizaiton by comparing TDPO and its variants with different reset strategies.
 In Figure~\ref{aes_img_reset}, we present the results of cross-reward generalization to ImageReward for the variants that reset all, dormant, and active neurons in our critic model with the activation score threshold set to 0.
-For the variant that resets dormant neurons in our policy model, we set the threshold to 0.1, as using a threshold of 0 shows negligible differences from the original TDPO.
+For the variant that resets dormant neurons in our policy model, we set the threshold to 0.1, as using a threshold of 0 shows negligible differences from the standard TDPO.
 The results are consistent with the effects discussed in Section~\ref{section:4.2}.
 Further analyses and evaluation results are provided in Appendix~\ref{appendix:neuron}.

 \textbf{Alternate strategies for overoptimization.} Both DDPO and AlignProp apply early stopping to prevent overoptimization, but the reliance on interactive inspection hinders its scalability. \citet{dpok} conduct an analysis of KL regularization in diffusion model alignment, while the quantitative evaluation on reward overoptimization is lacking.
 We also report the cross-reward generalization results of using KL regularization in Figure~\ref{aes_img_reset}, which indicates that our neuron reset strategy is more effective for mitigating reward overoptimization compared to KL regularization.